-We began the article by reviewing the general motivations for induced methods for complex matrix multiplication, and the specific methods, 3M and 4M, studied in the previous article.
-Then, we recast complex scalar multiplication (and accumulation) in such a way that it revealed a template that could be used to fashion a new induced method that casts the complex matrix multiplication in terms of a single real matrix product.
-The key is the application of two new packing formats on the left- and righthand matrix product operands that allows us to disguise the complex matrix multiplication as a real matrix multiplication with slightly modified input parameters.
+We began the article by reviewing the general motivations for induced methods for complex matrix multiplication as well as the specific methods, 3M and 4M, studied in the previous article.
+Then, we recast complex scalar multiplication (and accumulation) in such a way that revealed a template that could be used to fashion a new induced method, one that casts complex matrix multiplication in terms of a single real matrix product.
+The key is the application of two new packing formats on the leftand right-hand matrix product operands that allows us to disguise the complex matrix multiplication as a real matrix multiplication with slightly modified input parameters.
 This 1M method is shown to have two variants, depending on whether the output matrix is stored by rows or columns.
-We introduced an alternative "panel-block" algorithm that. combined with the original block-panel algorithm, gives rise to a total of four 1M algorithms, and discussed the similarities and differences in the performance properties of each.
-We also considered alternative packing formats, including a 2M method that would be applicable to more exotic storage arrangements that separate the real and imaginary components.
-When implemented in the BLIS framework, competitive performance was observed for 1M algorithms on a recent Intel microarchitecture.
-These tests provided empirical evidence of predicted performance similarities within algorithmic pairs, and also confirmed that performance can differ between pairs.
-Finally, we reviewed the limitations of the 4M method that are overcome by 1M and then concluded by discussing a few high-level observations.
+We introduced an alternative "panel-block" algorithm that, when combined with the original block-panel algorithm, gives rise to a total of four 1M algorithms, and discussed the similarities and differences in the performance properties of each.
+We also considered alternative packing formats, including